MicrosoftDocs/security/operations/incident-response-playbook-compromised-malicious-app.md

 - Check whether there are newly created or unexpected credentials assigned to the service principal.
 - Check for credentials on Service Principal using Microsoft Graph API.
 - Check both the application and associated service principal objects.
-- Check any [custom role](/azure/active-directory/roles/custom-enterprise-apps) that maybe have been created or modified.
+- Check any [custom role](/azure/active-directory/roles/custom-enterprise-apps) that may have been created or modified.
 Note the permissions marked below:

 :::image type="content" source="./media/compromised-malicious-apps/CustomRolesToCheck.png" alt-text="Check custom roles that may be created or modified":::